 No detailed records exist since many remains were transferred in mass burials.

-In recent history, urban adventurers have explored the catacombs and even featured in films and cultural stories.
+In recent history, urban adventurers have explored the Catacombs and it has also been featured in films and cultural stories.
+Check out our intriguing facts page to know more.